 When you intentionally find ways to layer learning into whatever your child loves doing, your child will learn without even realizing it.
 They will add academic vocabulary and understanding to their growing mind which will make it much easier for them to grow in knowledge and understanding as they get older.

-Benefits of Learning through Play
+7 Benefits of Learning Through Play or Play-Based Learning

-The benefit of learning through play for your child is that they will be learning without realizing they are learning, while they are having fun.
+The benefit of learning through play or play-based learning for your child is that they will be learning without realizing they are learning, while they are having fun.
 The benefit of learning through play for you as the parent is that you can accommodate, focus, and expand right along with your child and you don’t need any teacher training, education, or curriculum.

 Here are 7 quick benefits of encouraging learning through play for your child.
+Play-based learning starts at the foundation of what the child is interested in and then expands their opportunities to grow and learn.

 - It’s fun